Leroy & Stitch: Critical reception

-Skyler Miller of AllMovie gave the film a rating of 3½ out of 5 stars, (Note: After AllMovie removed professional reviews from the site in 2024, AllMovie's rating for the film was changed to 2 out of 5 stars; it has since been changed again to 2½ out of 5 stars as of March 2025.) praising the voice acting, Elvis Presley songs, and "[the] fast-moving plot that mixes frenetic action, sentimentality, and a few laughs."
-Miller wrote, "While [Leroy & Stitch is] not nearly as engaging or emotionally rich as the original [Lilo & Stitch] film that inspired it [...] all in all, Leroy & Stitch is a fitting wrap-up to an enjoyable animated series."
+Skyler Miller of AllMovie gave the film a rating of three and a half out of five stars, (Note: After AllMovie removed professional reviews from the site in 2024, AllMovie's rating for the film was changed to 2 out of 5 stars; it has since been changed again to 2½ out of 5 stars as of March 2025.) praising the voice acting, Elvis Presley songs, and "[the] fast-moving plot that mixes frenetic action, sentimentality, and a few laughs."
+Miller wrote, "While [Leroy & Stitch is] not nearly as engaging or emotionally rich as the original [Lilo & Stitch] film that inspired it [...] all in all, Leroy & Stitch is a fitting wrap-up to an enjoyable animated series".

-Edward Perkis of CinemaBlend gave the film a rating of 1 out of 5 stars, stating the film is "just another direct-to-video sequel of Disney with no unusual stuff in it," and further uplifted and preferred the original film.
+Edward Perkis of CinemaBlend gave the film a rating of one out of five stars, stating it is "just another direct-to-video sequel of Disney with no unusual stuff in it", and further uplifted and preferred the original film.

-Common Sense Media (CSM) gave the film's quality 4 out of 5 stars and applicable for ages 5 above based on 10 reviews from both parents and children.
+Common Sense Media (CSM) gave the film's quality four out of five stars, applicable for ages five and above, based on ten reviews from both parents and children.

 The film was nominated for the 2007 Golden Reel Award by the Motion Picture Sound Editors, which ultimately went to Disneytoon's direct-to-video film The Fox and the Hound 2.